It’s happening. India is on the move. To put it another way, when a large elephant wakes

 Micro, Small & Medium Enterprises (MSME) – registering as a MSME, will provide many benefits, loan schemes, perks & reduced tax.

-GST Registration – Goods and Service (GST) is a single and comprehensive tax on the supply of goods and services across India, right from the manufacturer to the Consumer.
-Every person needs to get registered under GST in the state from where he makes
+GST Registration - Goods and Service (GST) is a single and comprehensive tax on the supply of goods and services across India, right from the manufacturer to the Consumer.
+Every person needs to get registered under GST in the state from where he makes taxable supply of goods and/or services, if his aggregate turnover in a financial year exceeds INR 20 Lakhs (INR 10 Lakhs in North Eastern States including Sikkim).

 GST Loan Scheme – Companies that have registered MSME certificate can obtain a collateral free loan from the government based on their GST returns filed previously.
 The owners of the MSME should be IT and GST compliant and should have 6-month bank statement available.
 The MSME has access to the loan amount of Rs 10 lakh to Rs.
 1 crore.
 The rate of interest relevant to this loan facility is 8% and can be availed in 60 minutes through GSTIN.

-Memorandum of Association (MOA) – this is the charter document of the company and contains the name of the company, the state in which the registered office of the company is located, objectives, and its authorized capital.
+Memorandum of Association (MOA) - this is the charter document of the company and contains the name of the company, the state in which the registered office of the company is located, objectives, and its authorized capital.
 The MOA will be filed and digitally signed by the initial promoters of the company form INC-33.
-They will also have to write their name, father’s name, residential address, occupation and the number of shares they agree to subscribe in the company.
-The MOA should also bear
+They will also have to write their name, father's name, residential address, occupation and the number of shares they agree to subscribe in the company.
+The MOA should also bear name and DSC of the witness who knows the subscribers.

 Articles of Association (AOA) – this document contains rules and regulations for the management of the company’s internal affairs and conduct of its business.
 It defines the relationship of company between its members and directors and vice versa.
 It also describes powers of directors.
 Further, the AOA describes the rights and duties of its members as well as the duties, powers and responsibilities of its directors.
 In case of a private limited company, the AOA will contain restrictions on transfer of shares, if any.
 Also, AOA contains the names of first subscribers of a company.